stackforge/fuel-docs/pages/operations/murano/7482-test-prepare.rst

       http://murano-files.mirantis.com/ubuntu_14_04-murano-agent_stable_juno.qcow2

-      .. note:: This VM image is usable whether the base operating system is Ubuntu or CentOS.
-               The base operating system of a Murano image is not related to the base operating system of the OpenStack environment;
-               Ubuntu images can be run in a CentOS-based OpenStack environment and vice versa.

       If you would like to build your own Linux image, you can use the Murano agent.
       For instructions, see the `Murano documentation (Linux Image Builder)